-As a provider of payment schemes, Bacs is ideally positioned to raise standards within the industry.
+As a provider of payment schemes, we are ideally positioned to raise standards within the industry.
 The charter outlines our commitment to contribute to a better society and demonstrates how we are integrating environmental and social concerns into our business strategies and operations.

 1. Be professional, equitable and ethical in all our dealings and relationships